solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Therefore, before doing the math we want to point out **how accurate** we want it to be.

-For pointing out accuracy, we have 2 ways to do so:
+For bounding the accuracy, we have 2 ways to do so:
 - Set up **how small** we want the `error` to be, or
 - Set up **how many** terms we want to have in the partial sum `Sn`.